-Singer James Brown, known as "The Godfather of Soul" for his game-changing style in funk, soul and R&B throughout his career, was born on May, 3, 1933, in Barnwell, South Carolina.
+Singer James Brown, known as "The Godfather of Soul" for his game-changing style in funk, soul and R&B, was born on May, 3, 1933, in Barnwell, South Carolina.
 Brown has charted on the Billboard Pop Charts close to 100 times and on the R&B charts at least 110 times.

 After meeting musician and singer Bobby Byrd, he joined his group the Gospel Starlighters.
 It was later renamed the Famous Flames.
 Brown's showmanship brought him to the forefront of the group and he soon scored his first hit, "Please, Please, Please."
 He later recorded a song called "Try Me," which reached the no. 1 spot on the R&B Charts.

 In time, Brown became known as the hardest working man in show business as he performed five or six nights a week in the 1950s and 1960s.
 He was also known for fining his singers if they missed a note and telling them to improvise on the spot during live shows.

 He also recorded several songs about social activism.
 One song, "Don't Be a Dropout," recorded in 1966, asked the Black community to put more emphasis on education.
 Following the assassination of Martin Luther King Jr., he recorded "Say It Loud: I'm Black and I'm Proud."

 Brown's work has inspired generations of musicians including Michael Jackson and Prince and has been sampled by a plethora of contemporary artists at least 3,000 times, according to WhoSampled.com.